liang2kl/mkdocs-blogging-plugin/docs/index.md

 ### Category-specific Settings

 The plugin supports generating different blog index pages based on a concept named *category*.
-You can specify the included directories for each category and configure the customizing options seperately.
 It enables you to setup multiple blog index pages, each with specific purpose.
 For example, one might setup a page for technical articles, and another for life recording.

-The category-specific settings include:
+You can specify the included directories for each category and configure the options seperately.
+The *category-specific* settings include:

 ```yaml title="category settings"
 dirs:              # The directories included in the category